Skip to main content

 4 mentions Positive Neutral Negative

 Players find the emotional aspect of the game surprisingly impactful, feeling empowered and connected to the heartwarming journey of a young girl who transforms her adversaries in a whimsical yet violent manner.
-The blend of engaging combat and a charming story, enhanced by anime-style visuals and Japanese voiceovers, contributes to a unique emotional experience, despite some criticism of repetitive gameplay.
+The story, presented in a charming anime style with Japanese voiceovers, adds depth to the experience, despite some criticism of the pacing between combat sequences.
+Overall, the game successfully evokes a mix of empowerment and warmth through its unique narrative.

 • “Please enjoy the heartwarming adventure of a little girl in a sundress who turns old perverts into tree-hugging hippies by punching everyone in the face forever.”